fadden/DisasmUiTest/README.md

    (e.g. changing a string to a byte dump, with one byte per line).
 I need to save and restore the selection such that the same range of bytes is selected before and after.
 This requires programatically setting the selection, possibly on many thousands of items.
+(A full bank dump will have up to 65536 lines.)
+ * Some changes can affect a large number of lines (e.g. adding or removing a code entry point).
+This requires alerting the UI that a number of lines have changed.
+The analysis code doesn't try to maintain line-by-line diffs when doing a full code reanalysis, so such changes are handled by simply marking all lines as changed.
+ * My goal is to have all operations finish in less than 100ms.
+(This is a common recommendation for interactivity.)

 The WinForms version used a ListView control with OwnerDraw.
-Getting the item selection was so slow that I maintained a parallel data structure.
+The only significant performance issue I encountered was when getting the set of selected lines.
+I dealt with that by maintaining a parallel data structure.

 ## ListView Style Tests ##